aysuismayil/ISTQB-Preparation/40Qs-set-A.md

 You work in a team that develops a mobile application for food ordering.
 In the current iteration the team decided to implement the payment functionality.
 Which of the following activities is a part of test analysis?

-- Estimating that testing the integration with the payment service will take 8 person-days
+a) Estimating that testing the integration with the payment service will take 8 person-days
-$${\color{green}-\ Deciding\ that\ the\ team\ should\ test\ if\ it\ is\ possible\ to\ properly\ share\ payment\ between\ many\ users}$$
+$${\color{green}b.\ Deciding\ that\ the\ team\ should\ test\ if\ it\ is\ possible\ to\ properly\ share\ payment\ between\ many\ users}$$
-- Using boundary value analysis (BVA) to derive the test data for the test cases that check the correct payment processing for the minimum allowed amount to be paid
+c) Using boundary value analysis (BVA) to derive the test data for the test cases that check the correct payment processing for the minimum allowed amount to be paid
-- Analyzing the discrepancy between the actual result and expected result after executing a test case that checks the process of payment with a credit card, and reporting a defect
+d) Analyzing the discrepancy between the actual result and expected result after executing a test case that checks the process of payment with a credit card, and reporting a defect

 ---